ChandreshThakur/Chatbot/README.md

-install anaconda \n
+install anaconda
-create a new folder named chatbot \n inside the folder open anaconda prompt(You can do this with help of google ) \n
+create a new folder named chatbot inside the folder open anaconda prompt(You can do this with help of google )

 type following command in order

-conda create --name rasa \n
+conda create --name rasa
 conda activate rasa
 conda install tensorflow
 pip install rasa